Are you literally going around the world in 80 days?

 I think so.
 The worst kind of research is done when you begin with a conclusion and work backward from it, discarding all evidence that contradicts your a priori assumptions.
 I am not doing that.
 I am, rather, beginning with the tentative thesis that America, founded upon a creed and unique in the convictions that have served to inspire her, is something worth preserving.
 That said, I am open to being persuaded otherwise.
 I am not so provincial as to think the world has nothing to offer America.
 Not only have I already been on six continents and more than 30 countries, I have also lived abroad.
 Those experiences go far toward informing my opinions about America and the world.

 Even so, make no mistake about it, I am not Michael Moore.
-America-bashing, which is very much in style, is often fueled by an indiscriminate multiculturalism that celebrates all things foreign as superior simply because they are foreign.
+America-bashing, while very much in vogue, is often fueled by an indiscriminate multiculturalism that celebrates all things non-American as superior.
 This often comes at the expense of those standards that matter most, freedom chief among them.
-The Left’s treatment of Islam is a prime example of this phenomenon.
-Some on the Left are so full of loathing for America and its Judeo-Christian heritage that they are prepared to become de facto apologists for a religion with an historic and contemporary penchant for extreme violence, warfare, and misogyny.
+Islam is a prime example of this phenomenon.
+Some on the Left are so full of loathing for America and its Judeo-Christian heritage that they are prepared to become de facto apologists for a religion with a historic and contemporary penchant for violence and totalitarianism.
+I’ll quite readily bash America where she deserves it—abortion comes to mind—but not just for the hell of it.